michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ### Consistent Units for Energy Sensors

-Home Assistant can create energy sensors with different units — for example: Wh, kWh, or even MWh.
+Home Assistant can create energy sensors with different units — for example, Wh, kWh, or even MWh.
 When you configure your utility meters, make sure all related sensors use the same unit.

 If your sensors use mixed units, you have two options (but both are a bit messy):